-Nominations and remuneration committee
+Nominations and Remuneration Committee

-Governance of all matters related to remuneration within the Bank lies with the Nominations and Remuneration Committee (NRC), a Sub-Committee of the Board.
-The Committee is composed of the Chairman and two other Non-Executive Board members who possess the necessary skills to exercise the appropriate judgement with regards to remuneration matters.
+Governance of all matters related to remuneration within the Bank lies with the Nominations and Remuneration Committee ("NRC"), a Sub-Committee of the Board.
+As at 31 December 2020, the Committee was composed of the Chairman and five other Non-Executive Board members who possess the necessary skills to exercise the appropriate judgement with regards to remuneration matters.

 The NRC has reviewed the Bank's remuneration policies to ensure compliance with the requirements outlined above.
-In addition, the Bank's risk management and compliance functions have input into remuneration policy and practice, this input takes place via an annual report from the Chief Risk Officer, which is subject to review by the Audit, Risk and Conduct Committee.
-This includes reviewing the overall level of staff remuneration (including performance awards) in the context of the longer term business performance of the Bank, including its capital adequacy, in order to ensure that staff costs are appropriate in light of the Bank's current and prospective capital adequacy, and ensuring that the Bank's remuneration policies do not give rise to conduct risks in the execution of the Bank's strategy.
+In addition, the Bank's risk management and compliance functions have input into decisions with regard to remuneration; this input takes place via (a) an annual report from the Chief Risk Officer to the Risk and Conduct Committee ("RCC") with regard to risk, capital, liquidity and timing of earnings and b) an annual report from the CRO to the NRC with regard to concerns or issues related to risk behaviours and conduct of specific individuals.
+Consideration of these two reports ensures that staff costs are appropriate taking into consideration the Bank's current and prospective capital adequacy and the Bank's remuneration policies do not give rise to conduct risks in the execution of the Bank's strategy.